josfk/todo-app-pagination/README.md

 amplify init # follow the prompts
 ```

-3. Push to the could
+3. Push to the cloud

 ```sh
 amplify push # follow the prompts